 The Ultra-Fine Grind

 If you like espresso, you must have an espresso grinder that can give you the best chance at brewing your perfect cup which means, it must produce an ultra-fine grind from coffee grounds and a great flavor.

 Even if you don’t drink espresso or Turkish coffee regularly, it’s nice to know your smart grinder can perform when needed for guests.

 Is the Capresso Infinity a professional-grade grinder that will create dust on demand?
 No, but for an entry-level machine, it’s the closest you will get for the price.

 Does anyone enjoy the sound of a squealing grinder first thing in the morning?
 It’s hard enough to make a pot of coffee with your eyes at half-mast, there’s no need for that noise pollution.

 Baratza Encore Conical Burr Coffee Grinder with Bin

 In a sentence?
-If you’re looking for a good quality, entry-level grinder that’s easy to use, easy to maintain and offers grinding options from Turkish coffee through to French press, all for less than $150, you could do a lot worse than invest in the Baratza Encore Grinder.
+If you’re looking for good quality, an entry-level grinder that’s easy to use, easy to maintain, and offers grinding options from Turkish coffee through to French press, all for less than $150, you could do a lot worse than invest in the Baratza Encore Grinder.